clarkngo/cityu_tech_clubs/README.md

 * Give business card.
 * Thank them in LinkedIn with a picture and a post.
 Tag the speaker.

-## Smart and Secure Computing Research Group - https://www.linkedin.com/company/smart-and-secure-computing-research-group/
+## Smart and Secure Computing Research Group - [LinkedIn Page](https://www.linkedin.com/company/smart-and-secure-computing-research-group/)
 ### Setting up
 * Setup a Zoom meeting for video conferencing and recording.
 You may never know that someone will be presenting a good content.
 * Setup a time and room.
 This is usually setup on a per quarter basis.